 Haitians Helping Haitians

 Volunteering in Haiti is a way to have real impact.
-At MCLC we have a steady stream of Haitian Americans who come as volunteers, sometimes for a week or two, and sometimes for far longer.
-Some have stayed two years.
+At MCLC we have a steady stream of Haitian Americans who come as volunteers for one to four weeks and others that stay for one to two years.
 All have made a tangible difference in the community.

 In a community like Matènwa, needs are large and often basic.
 The education and skills that Haitian Americans have acquired from their daily lives of living, working and going to school in the U.S. are useful and uncommon in Haiti.
 The exposure to technology, infrastructure, and education, things we take for granted if we live in the U.S., creates skill sets, resources, and talents that can be put to powerful use

 in a resource-poor setting like Matènwa.
 In Matènwa, education, technology, and skills of so many kinds are in extremely short supply due to gaps in education and economics.